Membership

 New Jersey

 The cost of energy, and especially of electricity, is also a source of major concern in New Jersey.
-According to the 2011 NJ Energy Master Plan,

-New Jersey has over $960 billion in existing real estate value, of which approximately $206 billion is classified as non-residential — commercial ($142 billion) industrial ($37 billion), and the rest (farms, apartments, etc. $28 billion).
+New Jersey has over $960 billion in existing real estate value, of which approximately $206 billion is classified as non-residential — commercial ($142 billion), industrial ($37 billion), and the rest (farms, apartments, etc., $28 billion).
 But this sector includes a disproportionate share of energy consumption, approximately 36% vs. 24% (with the rest being transportation).
-Investing, e.g., $8 billion in this sector is equivalent to about 4% in value, but will result in energy savings of more than $1 billion a year and increase total valuations by more than 8% for the properties involved.
+Investing, e.g., $8 billion in this sector, is equivalent to about 4% in value but will result in energy savings of more than $1 billion a year and increase total valuations by more than 8% for the properties involved.

 Investing in Clean Energy